liferay/liferay-docs/user/articles/100-web-experience-management/02-building-a-site/05-configuring-sites/04-advanced-site-settings.markdown

 If you select the *Content Sharing* tab from the Advanced tab, you can configure whether sub-Sites can display content from this Site.
-Administrators of this Site's sub-Sites can use all structures, templates, categories, application display templates, and more from this parent Site.
+Administrators of this Site's sub-Sites can use all structures, templates, categories, widget templates, and more from this parent Site.
 Even if you initially allowed content sharing between the parent Site and its sub-Sites, you can disable this option and immediately revoke content sharing from all sub-Sites.